-More than 900.000 people are currently food insecure, and an additional 281,000 face severe food insecurity (Cadre Harmonisé June 2017).
-High food prices directly affect the poorest households, who largely rely on local markets to access food.
+Like other Sahel countries, Mauritania was affected by the 2012-2013 food and nutrition crisis and the most vulnerable populations whose livelihoods were eroded have not fully recovered.
+More than 900 000 people are currently food insecure, of which 281 000 face severe food insecurity (Cadre Harmonisé June 2017).
+High food prices affect the poorest households, who rely on local markets to get food.

-The European Commission has stepped up support to humanitarian programmes in Mauritania since 2006.
-In 2016, humanitarian funding to Mauritania totaled €11.3 million.
+The European Commission has stepped up the support to humanitarian programmes in Mauritania since 2006.
+In 2017, humanitarian funding to the country stands at €11.8 million.